Tatsuya-Nonogaki/export-ADData/README.md

 - Create missing intermediate OUs during the import.
 - Clear logging of import operations.
 - Option to disable "protection from accidental deletion" for newly created OUs, useful for pre-validation etc.

+### Compare-ADCSV
+- Compare two CSV files of AD users or groups.
+- Comparison is done with sAMAccountName as the key.
+- Show difference of DistinguishedName, or absence on one side.
+- Output a CSV file or to the PS console.

 ## Prerequisites
 - PowerShell